jaakkopasanen/AutoEq/README.md

 *Peace with full GUI for EqualizerAPO*

 ### Android
-doesn't have any system-wide parametric equalizers but there are several options which all have different caveats.
-Some devices have a built-in fixed band equalizer which works system wide but the center frequencies and Q values change from device to device so might need to [produce your own results](#equalizing).
+Android has several different equalizer options but not too many powerful apps which work with all apps.
+Wavelet is the best option for newer Androids (version 9 and up) but older devices have a built-in fixed band equalizer which works system wide but the center frequencies and Q values vary so might need to [produce your own results](#equalizing).

+#### Wavelet
+[Wavelet](https://play.google.com/store/apps/details?id=com.pittvandewitt.wavelet) is an Android app which comes with all the AutoEq eq profiles built in.
+The app works with all music apps so is closest to system-wide equalizer one can have on Android without rooting.
+The equalizer built into this app is very powerful and can represent the AutoEq profiles very accurately.
+There is also an option to tune the sound with graphic equalizer.
+Wavelet has the best Bluetooth device compatibility of all the tested eq apps on Android.

+The main functionalities of Wavelet are free (including AutoEq profiles and graphic eq) but some extra features can be unlocked with an in-app purchase.

 #### USB Audio Player PRO
 [USB Audio Player PRO](https://play.google.com/store/apps/details?id=com.extreamsd.usbaudioplayerpro) is an Android app